 The World Health Organization (WHO) endorsed the world's first malaria vaccine in October, 2021.
 The need for having malaria vaccine is very important specially in areas where there is high incidence of Malaria.
 Despite all the preventive measures, it has become pertinent to have a malaria vaccine, especially for people who are predisposed to developing severe disease, like pregnant women, children below the age of 5, people with weak immune system.

-Malaria is one of the three causes of death among children worldwide and nearly half a million of kids have died due to malaria in the year 2020.
-Hence, the malaria vaccine can help save lives of hundreds and thousands of people from the disease each year.
+Malaria is one of the three causes of death among children worldwide hence, the malaria vaccine can help save lives of hundreds and thousands of people from the disease each year.
 The dumping grounds, construction sites, open spaces, hot and humid temperature all these play a pivotal role in increasing malaria cases in Mumbai.
 Through public education, awareness and precautionary measures and also through the advent of the vaccine, the city may see a steady decline in the incidence of malaria in the years to come.